Office of Foreign Assets Control (OFAC), Compliance

 The United States Department of the Treasury has used economic and trade sanctions to support U.S. foreign policy and national security interests since the early 1800s.
 The Treasury Department’s Office of Foreign Assets Control, or OFAC, is responsible for implementing, administering and enforcing these sanctions programs.

-Significant monetary fines can be imposed on persons or companies engaging in business or other transactions with parties on the SDN List, even if such activity occurred inadvertently.
+Significant monetary fines can be imposed on persons or companies that are not in OFAC compliance.
+This includes engaging in business or other transactions with parties on the SDN List, even if such activity occurred inadvertently.
 In addition, OFAC publishes the names of companies that have been penalized.
-For reputational and policy reasons, companies may choose not to engage in certain transactions with parties on the SDN List, even if not legally prohibited.
+For reputation and policy reasons, companies may choose not to engage in certain transactions with parties on the SDN List, even if not legally prohibited.

-The only way businesses can ensure that they do not engage in a transaction with a party on the SDN List and remain compliant with OFAC’s sanctions regulations is to frequently check the names of persons and other parties it does business with against the constantly changing OFAC SDN List.
+Businesses can ensure that they don't engage in a transaction with a party on the SDN List and remain compliant with OFAC’s sanctions regulations.
+It's important to frequently check the names of persons and other parties your company does business with against the constantly changing OFAC SDN List.